Alberto Giurioli

 Alberto Giurioli (born 24 July 1991) is an Italian pianist and composer, based in London.

 Born in Badia Polesine, Italy (a municipality in Rovigo), Giurioli is the son of Pietro Giurioli and Alice Fasolin.
-He began studying piano at age 4 and studied at the music school "Libera Espressione Musicale".
-He has also studied at the "Cat Sound Studio" under Patrizia Arduini and Mario Marcassa, and at the conservatory of music "Conservatorio di Musica Francesco Venezze" in Rovigo.
-He earned a degree in International Economics from University of Padua.
+He began studying piano at the age of 4 and studied at the music school Libera Espressione Musicale.
+He has also studied at the Cat Sound Studio under Patrizia Arduini and Mario Marcassa, and at the conservatory of music Conservatorio di Musica Francesco Venezze in Rovigo.
+Giurioli earned a degree in International Economics from the University of Padua.

 Giurioli also plays keyboards, electric guitar, bass guitar and drums.
-He has appeared on television on programmes such as 7 Gold, and performed in London on public street pianos.
-Giurioli makes his home in London.
+He has appeared on television on channels such as 7 Gold, and performed in London on public street pianos.
+He lives in London.

-Giurioli's first album "Ali" was released in July 2011 through Cat Sound Records.
+Giurioli's first album, Ali, was released in July 2011 through Cat Sound Records.

-After moving to London in 2015 he began collaborating with the orchestrator Geoff Lawson, who has worked on films such Star Wars: Solo, Thor: Ragnarok, Black Panther and recent albums from Voces 8, Katherine Jenkins, and Gareth Malone, deepening his understanding of orchestration in the Neo-classical genre.
+After moving to London in 2015, Giurioli began collaborating with the orchestrator Geoff Lawson, deepening his understanding of orchestration in the Neo-classical genre.